 Sarojini Nagar is located in South-West Delhi near Dilli Haat in INA.
 It is just an auto ride away from the INA Metro Station.

 1. Although the market opens at 10 am, officially, the market is all set and ready for sale between 11 am and 12 noon.
 But I suggest you go there after 1 pm.
 If you are one of the first customers, you will fall prey to the shopkeepers’ superstition of the first sale of the day, or as we Indians call is, ‘boney’.
 The superstition says that if the first sale of the day is profitable, the entire day will be profitable too.
-This will make it hard for you bargain, as sometimes, the shopkeeper just don’t budge.
+This will make it hard for you bargain, as sometimes, the shopkeeper just doesn’t budge.
 Oh, the emotional blackmail.

 2. If you are blocking your weekend for Sarojini, do it at your own risk because it is going to be crazily chaotic.
 Sarojini is the most crowded on Saturdays and Sundays, shopkeepers have way too many customers to tend to so you might get completely ignored (yes, that has happened to me) and there is always the parking horror to deal with.
 If you really can’t go on a weekday, don’t take your vehicle along.
-Scroll below to find out how to reach Sarojini Nagar market.
+Scroll below to find out how to reach the Sarojini Nagar market.

 3. Some shops in the market don’t have proper lighting in the evening, so it is advisable to shop during the day time.
 Also, the market closes at 9 pm.

-4. If it is the latest collections and trends that you are expecting in your trip to Sarojini market, Tuesday is your best bet.
+4. If it is the latest collections and trends that you are expecting on your trip to the Sarojini market, Tuesday is your best bet.
 Monday is when the market restocks so Tuesday will have all things fresh and new.

-Monday is sarojini nagar market closing day as that is when the restocking of new stuff takes place.
-But, since my college was within walking distance of Sarojini, once, thanks to a cancelled class I tried my luck on a Monday due to a cancelled class and found that, while all the shops are not open, some actually are.
+Monday is Sarojini Nagar market closing day as that is when the restocking of new stuff takes place.
+But, since my college was within walking distance of Sarojini, once, thanks to a canceled class I tried my luck on a Monday due to a canceled class and found that, while all the shops are not open, some actually are.